argoproj/argo-cd/docs/operator-manual/core.md

 - Argo CD RBAC model
 - Argo CD API
 - OIDC based authentication

+The following features will be partially available (see the [usage](#using) section below for more details):

-- Argo CD web application
+- Argo CD Web UI
 - Argo CD CLI
-- Multi-tenancy
+- Multi-tenancy (strictly GitOps based on git push permissions)

 A few use-cases that justify running Argo CD core are: